Bot Filtering in Email and Website Activity

 Email bot activity is commonly benign: organizations leverage bots to pre-scan emails and "click" links in an attempt to ensure landing pages are free of viruses, malware, phishing, or other malicious tactics.

-Paminga employs multiple techniques to identify and invalidate email clicks and web page views originating from bot activity.
+Paminga uses multiple techniques to identify and invalidate email clicks and web page views originating from bot activity.
 Millions of such interactions are invalidated every month.

 How Paminga Identifies Bot Activity